-Community – this study spreads awareness in the community on recognizing anxiety as a mental health concern and how meditation can be a useful approach to alleviating it.
+Community – this study spreads awareness on recognizing anxiety as a mental health concern and how meditation can be a valuable approach to alleviating it.

-Academic Institutions and administrators – through this research, academic institutions and administrators may promote programs and advocacies regarding meditation that can help the students deal with their anxiety issues.
+Academic Institutions and Administrators – through this research, educational institutions and administrators may promote programs and advocacies regarding meditation to help students deal with their anxiety issues.

-Mental health advocates – the result of this research will provide valuable information for the advocates to further their campaign on spreading awareness on how to deal with various mental health issues including anxiety and how to stop stigmatizing those with mental health disorders.
+Mental health advocates – the result of this research will provide valuable information for the advocates to further their campaign on spreading awareness on dealing with various mental health issues, including anxiety, and how to stop stigmatizing those with mental health disorders.

-Parents – this research may convince parents to consider programs involving meditations that may help the students deal with their anxiety issues.
+Parents – this research may convince parents to consider programs involving meditation that may help the students deal with their anxiety issues.

-Students – students will be directly benefited from this research as its findings may encourage them to consider meditation as an approach to lower their anxiety levels.
+Students will benefit directly from this research as its findings may encourage them to consider meditation to lower anxiety levels.

 1. What is the difference between the Significance of the Study and the Rationale of the Study?

 Both aim to justify the conduct of the research.
-However, the Significance of Study is focused on the specific benefits of your research in the field, to the society, and to various people and institutions.
+However, the Significance of the Study focuses on the specific benefits of your research in the field, society, and various people and institutions.
 On the other hand, the Rationale of the Study gives context on why the researcher initiated the conduct of the study.

 Let’s take the research about the Effectiveness of Meditation in Reducing Anxiety Levels of College Students as an example.
-If you are writing for its Significance of the Study, you must explain how your research will help society, the academic institution, and the students in dealing with the issues of anxiety through meditation.
+Suppose you are writing about the Significance of the Study.
+In that case, you must explain how your research will help society, the academic institution, and students deal with anxiety issues through meditation.
 Meanwhile, for the Rationale of the Study, you may state that due to the prevalence of anxiety attacks among college students, you’ve decided to make it the focal point of your research work.

 2. What is the difference between Justification and the Significance of the Study?

-Suppose again that your research is about the Effectiveness of Meditation in Reducing Anxiety Levels of College Students.
-If you are writing the Significance of the Study, you may state that your research will provide new insights and evidence regarding the ability of meditation to reduce anxiety levels of college students.
-Meanwhile, you may state in the Justification that there are studies stating how meditation was used by people in dealing with their mental health concerns.
-You may also indicate how meditation is a feasible approach in managing anxiety using the analysis presented by previous literature.
+Suppose again that your research is about the Effectiveness of Meditation in Reducing the Anxiety Levels of College Students.
+Suppose you are writing the Significance of the Study.
+In that case, you may state that your research will provide new insights and evidence regarding meditation’s ability to reduce college students’ anxiety levels.
+Meanwhile, you may note in the Justification that studies are saying how people used meditation in dealing with their mental health concerns.
+You may also indicate how meditation is a feasible approach to managing anxiety using the analysis presented by previous literature.

-3. How should I start the Significance of the Study section of my research?
+3. How should I start my research’s Significance of the Study section?

 – This research will contribute…